Rave Fever

-Rave Fever (周末狂熱 (Zhou mo kuang re)), also known as X-Mas Rave Fever) is a 1999 Hong Kong comedy film directed by Alan Mak starring Cantopop composer Mark Lui, who was also responsible for much of the film's music.
+Rave Fever (周末狂熱 (Zhou mo kuang re)), also known as X'Mas Rave Fever or X-Mas Rave Fever) is a 1999 Hong Kong comedy film directed by Alan Mak starring Cantopop composer Mark Lui, who was also responsible for much of the film's music.
 It is a Christmas film that was released theatrically in Hong Kong on 23 December 1999 for the Christmas season.

 Plot

 Don (played by Cantopop composer Mark Lui) is a harried yuppie living in Hong Kong who has a one-night stand with a mysterious woman named Sonia.
 The next morning Sonia disappears but leaves her filofax in Don's possession.
 He attempts to retrace his steps from the previous night and encounters Nicole (played Jaymee Ong), a sexually liberated but potentially untrustworthy woman who may or may not have known Sonia.
 The filofax ends up in the hands of the journalist Ashley (played by YoYo Mung), who falls for the handsome yet troubled Steven (played by Terence Yin), who is revealed to be Sonia's former lover.
 Ashley begins to suspect that Sonia may have been the victim of foul play and her suspicions point her toward the peculiar club patron Gordon (played by Sam Lee).